makeyourownmaker/CambridgeTemperatureModel/README.md

 The two figures below show the daily and yearly components found using the [prophet package](https://cran.r-project.org/web/packages/prophet/).
-This code is briefly described in the Files sub-section.
+This code is briefly described in the Files subsection.

 1. daily seasonal trend component
 ![daily seasonal trend component